Your Book Club

 - and encourage people to celebrate their life along the way with more purpose, love and courage.

 About Judith Haynes…

-Judith is a Doctor of Naturopathy and a member of the Colorado Center for Hospice and Palliative Care.
+Judith is a Doctor of Natural Medicine and a member of the Colorado Center for Hospice and Palliative Care.

 “Please Dance at My Funeral: A Celebration of Life” is a product of her desire to bring about an easy-to-read guide that presents end-of-life topics in an informative way.
 Judith’s message presents the importance of living each day mind-fully.

 Judith has devoted nearly 30 years to educating and speaking on ways to empower people regarding their health and their lives.
 Helping clients to maintain health and wellness naturally includes discussions about loss, and eventual end-of-life, whether pertaining to the client, or to the client’s family members.

 Through the years Judith has taught various courses and given lectures about health and motivational topics, including her most recent topic, Keys to Your Empowerment: How to Be In the Driver’s Seat In Your Life!
 More than 25 years ago she began presenting to hospice nurses the importance of touch for patients; she has spoken at women’s conferences on the topic of Empowering Yourself for Better Health; and she has given many classes on health topics.
 She currently offers courses complementing the important issues highlighted in Please Dance at My Funeral.

 Judith’s presentations are highly regarded by health care practitioners who praise her insights.
 She has been a volunteer with hospices.
 She created the Colorado branch of the National Organization of Chronic Pain Outreach Support Groups, has served on a board for pastoral counseling, and holds certification from the International Academy of Bio-energetic Practitioners in Bioenergetic Medicine.